GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Integration with paid Poe API
 - Integration with prompt manager (for newer version)
 - Work on author's notes, which crash after a yet uncertain threshold
-- Code revamp for flowgpt
 - Fixing up the docker image & making it work with Puppeteer-based clients
-- Integration with new FlowGPT site (last bugfixes remain before release)
 - Integration with FlowGPT's image generating models
-- Functionality to change bots' models and temperature (FlowGPT)

 ## Known issues
 - On Windows, sometimes it's necessary to put the browser into non-headless mode